slowbot-mobot/blog/src/posts/2016/05/25/same-wording-different-language.md

 tags: Javascript, c++, loops
 ---

-While coding and speech are very different things, since they both involve “languages,” you might as well make use of the metaphor when the opportunity arises.
+While coding and speech are two different things, since they both involve “languages,” you might as well make use of the metaphor when the opportunity arises.

 <!--Summary ends here -->